 In both images shown above there is a little white spot in the upper right corner of the red boxes on the right side.
-For a long time I thought that Henry Holiday and/or Joseph Swain inserted this spot (see image on the left side) intentionally as a reference to a white spot (used to depict a reflection on the glass) in William Sidney’s painting.
+For a long time I thought that Henry Holiday (the illustrator) and/or Joseph Swain (the engraver) inserted this spot (see image on the left side) intentionally as a reference to a white spot (used to depict a reflection on the glass) in William Sidney’s painting.

 However, there is no white spot in the wood block prints made by Ian Mortimer for a limited edition of The Hunting of the Snark published by Macmillan in 1993.
 He did not retouch the wood blocks before printing.
 A detail of that wood block print is shown on the left side of the comparison below.
 On the right side you see the corresponding detail from the electrotype print used for mass production of the first edition of The Hunting of the Snark in 1876.
 Therefore I think, that that little white spot just may be a flaw on the metal plate used to print the illustration to The Banker’s Fate.